How much to borrow?

 An important part of the Spry consultation process is working with you to establish what your financial circumstances are and whether it is suitable or not to borrow the amount you are thinking of applying for.

-Because the loan balance will grow over time, the golden rule is that you should only borrow the amount required right now to meet your financial needs, and for which a Lifetime Loan is a suitable way to fund the financial needs.
+Because the loan balance will grow over time, the golden rule is that you should only borrow the amount required right now to meet your financial needs, and for which a Lifetime Mortgage is a suitable way to fund the financial needs.

 If you borrow less than the maximum allowable amount there is no guarantee that you will be able to borrow further amounts at a future date.
 A new loan application would be required.